ethereum/builder-specs/specs/validator.md

 The external builder network offers a service for proposers that may from time to time fail to produce a timely block.
 Honest proposers who elect to use the external builder network **MUST** also build a block locally in the event that the external builder network fails to provide a `SignedBuilderBid` in time in order to propagate the full `SignedBeaconBlock` during the proposer's slot.
+The local build task should begin in parallel to any use of the external builder network.

 Honest proposers using the external builder network will give the builders a duration of `BUILDER_PROPOSAL_DELAY_TOLERANCE` to provide a `SignedBuilderBid` before the external builder is considered to have hit